 At Eagars we offer funerals that are tailored to your requirements.
 We don’t have set packages or try to fit you into a set style of funeral.
 We want to work with you in creating a memorable funeral and this includes working to a budget if required.
 Hence, what a funeral costs can vary from family to family.
 To illustrate this we offer 5 examples of a funeral and how the choices made can vary the cost:

 The family want a very simple service at our Te Henui Chapel.
 The service is to be led by a celebrant and a private cremation will follow.
+They do not wish for the deceased to be embalmed.
 They do not wish to have service sheets or a photographic tribute and a grand-daughter will bring flowers from the family garden to place on the basic casket (Hickory Basic).
 At the conclusion of the service everyone is invited to the Devon Hotel to share some time together.
 Later the family will collect the ashes to take home.
 They are expecting about 100 people.

 The family want the service at their local church, led by their minister.
 After the funeral service everyone will say goodbye at the hearse before it drives off for a private cremation.
 Refreshments will be served in the church hall and these have been arranged by the members of the church (we could have provided this service, but the family opted to use the church group).
 The family choose a simple casket (the Hickory Basic with 6 handles) with a large colourful casket spray.
 We prepare service sheets which include the words to the hymns to be sung.
 They are expecting about 100 people.
 We place one notice in the newspaper prior to the service.
 Following the cremation the ashes are to be placed in a simple wooden urn which the family will inter in a plot at the cemetery.